TaitoUnited/react-native-template/docs/EAS.md

 **Important**

 EAS CLI doesn't fetch the devices from the Apple Developer portal.
 EAS maintains its own list on the servers.
 Therefore we **do not recommand** handling devices directly in the Apple portal but instead always use `eas device:create` and resign your latest build to include the new devices in the provisioning profile (see above).

+## Submitting to stores

+> NOTE: UNDER CONSTRUCTION: We need to test the process and update the documentation

+### Android

+Process needed to be able to submit to Google Play Store: <https://github.com/expo/fyi/blob/main/creating-google-service-account.md>

+### iOS

 ## FAQ